RVMA/book-store/README.md

 ## Challenges and Approach
 Unit testing the services with Moq presented some technical challenges due to the asynchronous nature of operations in EF Core.
 Additionally, I faced difficulties in deploying to Azure as it was my first experience with this technology.

+## Improvements
+I realized that I could create a generic service for both entities.